wso2/docs-open-banking/en/docs/develop/custom-request-router.md

 ## Writing a custom Request Router

 The API consumers use the open banking API for various open banking scenarios such as

  - Registering their applications with Dynamic Client Registration (DCR)
  - Retrieving accounts information
- - Initiating payments on behalf of the customer
+ - Initiating payments on behalf of a customer

 These scenarios are known as API flows.
 The API requests associated with API flows pass through the Open Banking Gateway.
 As different flows need different policy enforcements, a routing mechanism is required to enforce policies.
 You can implement a router according to your requirements by extending the following class: